fatmayildiza/ideal_kilonu_hesapla_ios/README.md

-The goal of this tutorial is to learn more about Optionals, solidify your understanding of the MVC design pattern and to introduce the concept of Classes.
-We’ll compare objects created from classes with instances of Structs that we learnt about earlier.
+I have learn more about Optionals, solidify your understanding of the MVC design pattern and to introduce the concept of Classes.

-By the end of the module, you will have made a Body Mass Index calculator.
-Based on the user’s weight and height it will calculate their body mass and give a piece of health advice depending on whether if they have eaten too many pies or if they need to eat more pies.

 * How to create multi-screen apps with animated navigation.
 * Optional binding, optional chaining and the nil coalescing operator.